Ihe Thai-Lao border.

 Make sure that you fill in the section that asks for the address in Thailand.
 They are very particular about this.
 Fill in the name of the hotel you are staying at.
 If I am staying in multiple hotels in multiple cities, I will fill in the place where I am staying first or the longest.
 If I am staying at a friend or a relative’s place, I will fill in their address.
 Some people ask me if they can print and use the visa form they find on some website.
 I would recommend that you use the form that is available at the visa on arrival (VOA) counter.
 I have had some travellers tell me that they did not accept the printed forms and requested the travellers to fill a fresh form.

-A4.
-Arrival-Departure card.
-You will get this card before you leave the plane.
+The flight attendants will distribute this card before the plane lands in Thailand.
 Fill all the areas except the part that asks for the visa number.
-The second page of this form asks for identical information, the only thing different is your departure flight.
+The second page of this form asks for your departure flight.
 The form also asks for some personal details.
 Fill everything that applies to you.
 The From/Port of embarkation is the city where you started your journey.
 Next City is the immediate next destination after Bangkok.
 So if you are going to say Phuket after Bangkok, then you should write Phuket.
 If you are only staying in Bangkok and going back to your home city (or city you started your journey from) then put that city.
+Sometimes, they run out of this card in the plane.
+You can find this card at the Visa on Arrival counter too.

-A7.
-One recent photograph, Thai immigration website recommends that the photo be 4 x 6 cm.
-I have used a photo that is similar in size to the photo in Indian passports and they were fine with it.
-There is a photo counter nearby that will take your photo for a fee.
+Thai immigration website recommends that the photo be 4 x 6 cm.
+I have used photo that is similar in size to the photo in Indian passports and they were fine with it.
+There is a photobooth nearby that will take your photo for small fee.

-A8.
-The visa fee: Visa fee is 1000 THB (Thai Bahts).
-If you do not have Thai currency, you can get it at the 24 hour money changers near the visa on arrival counter at Suvarnabhumi airport.
+Visa fee is 1000 THB (Thai Bahts).
+If you do not have the Thai currency, you can get it at the 24 hour money changers near the visa on arrival counter at Suvarnabhumi airport.
 If you decide to take the express (premium) queue, then you will have to pay 200 THB extra.

 B. The procedure